This designer is creating fashion prints from maths equations - Local News 8

 Wall street to fashion designer

-Gueye launched the clothing label in 2018 and currently shuttles between the US, where she teaches maths in a Silicon Valley high school and Senegal, West Africa, where her clothes are made.
+Gueye launched the clothing label in 2015 and started using maths equations in her designs a few years later.
+She currently shuttles between the US, where she teaches maths in a Silicon Valley high school and Senegal, West Africa, where her clothes are made.

 Her place of birth features heavily in her work and one of her current collections, the Joal print, is inspired by a Senegalese coastal town.